You are here

 Puzzle Selection

-The Sudoku GP and Puzzle GP may use different methods for assigning puzzles to rounds; these rules are subject to change depending on decisions of the respective GP directors.
+The Sudoku GP and Puzzle GP will use the same method of assigning puzzles to rounds; these rules are subject to change depending on decisions of the respective GP directors.

 New Puzzle Sheets (Live Stage Only)